 Click here to submit your Inspirations entry by April 23, 2019 at 12 noon/p.m..

 The Inspirations Awards recognizes commitment to social responsibility in commercial interior architecture and design that improves the quality of life for those in need.

-Designers can enter projects in one of two categories:
+Designers can enter a project in one of two categories:

-- Practice-based initiatives.
+• Practice-Based Initiatives.
 For the category of practice-based initiatives, the entries are cause-related initiatives that benefit a community or user group (investment of time and/or services and/or resources).
 This category recognizes a broader commitment to improve a community, rather than the design of a physical space.
 We highlight the creativity, innovativeness, and drive to improve the human condition realized in a variety of efforts.
-Practice-based initiatives must have been initiated no earlier than July 1, 2014.

 The entry fee is $100 per entry (no limit to number of submissions).
 Entrants must provide photography and address the questions found on the entry form.
 Both paid or pro bono work is accepted.

 Entries must be received by the deadline: April 23, 2019 at 12 noon/p.m.